• Home

 The OHV trail system in the Austin and Toiyabe Range area covers several mountain ranges stretching North to South.
 This trail system is generally multi-use and caters to OHV, Equestrian, Mountain bike, and Pedestrian activities, so riders should be prepared to meet a variety of trail users on their rides.
 The numerous trails in the area can take riders through a variety of terrain along existing two-track roads.
 Most trails in the area are suitable for a full size 4wd.
 Expect OHV users to encounter exposed rocky trails, stream crossings, and significant elevation change.

 Trails climb from basin sagebrush through aspen groves and into high elevation environments.
 The range contains numerous opportunities for primitive camping, fishing and other outdoor recreation.
 There are a number of historic mining sites and settlements in these mountains.
-Go prepared, and stage out of many available USFS Campgrounds listed below.
+For a particularly interesting experience, Belmont features numerous historical sites that can only be reached by off-road vehicles.
+Be prepared, and feel free to stage out of the many available USFS Campgrounds listed below.

 Rides in the Toiyabe range are varied, and can be extended for any length of visit.
 During the fall and winter, road conditions can become slick and muddy, and deep snow and ice are possible.
 Seasonal creeks can erupt into flash floods during summer downpours.
 Remember to check the weather before planning a visit and always recreate responsibly.